 6. Reflect on the day.

 A daily reflection journal is a type of journal where you regularly reflect on your day, thoughts, emotions, and experiences.
 By reflecting on each day, you can capture details about a day that you might otherwise forget.
-Daily reflection can also be used to gain insight and understanding into yourself, as well as to track progress and identify patterns in your thoughts and behaviors.
+Daily reflections can also be used to gain insight and understanding into yourself, as well as to track progress and identify patterns in your thoughts and behaviors.

 Daily reflection journal ideas: